NAMI: Efficient Image Generation via Bridged Progressive Rectified Flow Transformers: Experiments

 \subsection{Experiments Details}

-We trained our NAMI-2B model using LAION~\cite{schuhmann2022laion}, GRIT-20M~\cite{peng2023kosmos}, and internal data, with filtering based on semantic relevance and aesthetic quality.
+We trained our NAMI-2B model on LAION~\cite{schuhmann2022laion}, GRIT-20M~\cite{peng2023kosmos}, further fine-tuned it with 100K high-quality internal data, applying semantic and aesthetic filtering to all datasets.
 The total size of the training set is approximately 100 million.
 We set the generated image resolution to 1024 and the number of stages $K$ to 3.
 The resolution for each stage is set to 256, 512, and 1024, respectively, with the corresponding time window division ratio being 1:1:1.

 We first pretrain the BridgeFlow modules between stages according to the time window division, using a learning rate of 1e-3.
 Convergence is typically reached within 10k training steps.
 Subsequently, we trained the NAMI-2B model using the multi-resolution simultaneous training strategy described in Method.
 At the early stage of training, we set the learning rate to 1e-4 and sampled three resolutions within each batch at a ratio of 4:2:1 (from low to high resolution) for 120k steps.
 Subsequently, we adjusted the sampling ratio to 2:4:1 and continued training for a further 80k steps.
 Finally, we modified the ratio to 1:2:4, reduced the learning rate to 5e-5, and trained for 50k steps to obtain the final NAMI-2B model.